global-vmware/vcd_vapp_vm/README.md

 | vm_customization_auto_generate_password | Specifies whether to automatically generate a password for the local administrator account | bool | true | no |
 | vm_customization_admin_password | The password for the local administrator account | string | "" | no |

+`NOTE:` Each object in the `vm_metadata_entries` list must have the following attributes:

+`key:` The key for the metadata entry.
+`value:` The value for the metadata entry.
+`type:` The type of the metadata value.
+The acceptable values are `"MetadataStringValue"`, `"MetadataNumberValue"`, `"MetadataDateTimeValue"`, `"MetadataBooleanValue"`.
+`user_access:` The level of access granted to users for this metadata entry.
+The acceptable values are `"READONLY"`, `"READWRITE"`.
+`is_system:` Specifies whether the metadata is system-generated or not.
+The acceptable values are `true`, `false`.

 ## Outputs

 | Name | Description |